ErpNetDocs/tech/advanced/data-objects/track-changes.md

 - **Creation Time (UTC)** - the time of initial creation in Universal Coordinated Time (UTC) timezone.
 - **Last Update User** - the user who performed the last update OR deleted the object.
 - **Last Update Time (UTC)** - the time of the last update.
 - **Is Deleted** - specifies whether the tracked object is deleted.
-After the tracked object is deleted, the [Extensible Data Objects EDO](extensible-data-objects.md) information stays in the DB for some time, but can be purged by cleanup processes.
+After the tracked object is deleted, the [Extensible Data Objects](extensible-data-objects.md) information stays in the DB for some time, but can be purged by cleanup processes.
 Please note, that when the tracked object is deleted, the deletion user & time are stored in the Last Update User / Time.

 ### Level 2 - Track Object Changes

-With this level, the [Extensible Data Objects EDO](extensible-data-objects.md) is still updated, but also, for each modification, a new record is created in two tables:
+With this level, the [Extensible Data Objects](extensible-data-objects.md) is still updated, but also, for each modification, a new record is created in two tables:

 #### @Systems.Core.ObjectChangesets contains data about change-sets.